Europe’s Urban Centers Provide Visions of Smarter, Greener Future Cities

 It’s easy to make an agenda look good on paper.
 The real work is meeting the targets, and projects addressing electromobility, renewable energies from sewage sludge, temporary and shared use of spaces, and smart traffic lights are underway across Vienna.

 Jochen Rabe, professor of urban resilience and digitalization at the Technische Universität Berlin, points out that pilot projects too often hope to bring about “new normalities” while failing to consider how those projects might be transferred to other areas or cities.
 He regards networking and exchanging ideas as critical for replicating projects after their test phase.

 This kind of networking is the aim of the EU-funded Smarter Together, a joint project that aims to improve quality of life in transforming cities.
 The project is managed by Vienna; Munich; and Lyon, France, which have turned entire neighborhoods into test bubbles for new technologies and infrastructures.
-Sofia, Bulgaria; Venice, Italy; Santiago de Compostela, Spain; Kiev, Ukraine; and Yokohama, Japan are involved as “successor” and “observer” cities.
+Sofia, Bulgaria; Venice, Italy; Santiago de Compostela, Spain; Kiev, Ukraine; and Yokohama, Japan, are involved as “successor” and “observer” cities.

 Munich-based Smarter Together project manager Bernhard Klassen calls this structure a “snowball system” and defines the next step as finding new neighborhoods where solutions can be implemented.

-Technology-Driven Urban Planning
+Technology-Driven Urban Planning for Future of Cities

 To achieve forward-thinking objectives, cities are relying on smart technologies that promise optimized infrastructure and logistics, as well as public and private spaces that are both livable and environmentally friendly.